Rebuilding the R-390A Receivers

 problems after installation back in the receiver.

 Reforming the Electrolytic Capacitors (it might work) - If you don't rebuild the two filter capacitors, at least fully test and reform them.
-When I used to reform these capacitors I used an adjustable Lambda 25 power supply that has a variable 200vdc to 375vdc output.
-I connect a 10mA FS current meter in series to watch the current draw as the capacitor is reformed.
+When I used to reform these capacitors I used an adjustable Lambda 25 power supply that had a variable 200vdc to 375vdc output.
+I connected a 10mA FS current meter in series to watched the current draw as the capacitor is reformed.
 Only did one section of the multi-section capacitors at a time.
 Due to the limitation of the Lambda 25 starting out at 200vdc, I checked the capacitor with another power supply that adjusted from 0vdc up to 50vdc.
-Then I switch over to the Lambda 25.
-When the electrolytic is first connected to the power supply, the current draw will be fairly high (probably around 100mA) for a very short time.
-Almost immediately the current will drop down below 10mA.
+Then I switched over to the Lambda 25.
+When the electrolytic was first connected to the power supply, the current draw would be fairly high (probably around 100mA) for a very short time.
+Almost immediately the current would drop down below 10mA.
 I kept increasing the voltage every few seconds.
-The current will increase and then almost immediately drop down.
-When you've reached +300vdc on the section, watch the current.
+The current increased and then almost immediately would drop down.
+When I reached +300vdc on the section, I watched the current.
 It should slowly drop to below 1mA.
-Let the voltage remain on the capacitor section for an hour or so.
-When checked after an hour, the current should be around 500uA or less.
-This will indicate a good condition capacitor that is reformed.
-If you have more advanced capacitor checkers that can test the power factor of the capacitor, do so.
+I let the voltage remain on the capacitor section for an hour or so.
+When checked after an hour, the current was usually around 500uA or less.
+This indicated a good condition capacitor that was reformed.
 I usually fully discharged the tested section and then measured its capacitance.
-If it is within spec, I consider the capacitor ready to use.
+If it was within spec, I considered the capacitor ready to use.